amy/elevatorSimulator/README.md

 ## Elevator System
 After initializing elevators, requests, and a elevator manager, you interact with the system through the elevator manager.

-**Scheduling:** At each step, each elevator will be given a "suitability" score based on proximity to the request and direction.
-The source of this calculation can be found here [http://www.columbia.edu/~cs2035/courses/ieor4405.S13/p14.pdf]
+**Scheduling:** Each elevator will be given a "suitability" score based on proximity to the request and direction.
+The source of this calculation can be found [here.](http://www.columbia.edu/~cs2035/courses/ieor4405.S13/p14.pdf) Once a suitable elevator has been chosen, it is sent to the elevator's PickupRequests field.

+**Moving:** At each tick, if the pick up floor has been reached, the elevator will pick up requests from PickupRequests and send them to the appropriate floor in DropoffRequests.
+The elevator will also dropoff requests from DropoffRequests once the drop off floor is reached.
+If the elevator's direction is up, it will travel up until the highest request and back down until the lowest request.
+It will also remain on the same floor when there are no requests to service.

 ## Improvements